 Engineering Project Managers rake in the most money, with average earnings of around $166K per year; Project Engineers come in second with average earnings amounting to $115K, while Process Engineers and Mechanical Engineers rank near the top as well (approximately $95K and $93K, respectively).
 Fluor Corporation hands out some of the smallest paychecks to Contract Administrators (about $60K on average).

-When it comes to location, the highest average paycheck ($130K annually) can be spotted in Dublin, Calif.; Aliso Viejo, Calif. (approximately $117K), Houston, Texas (around $103K), and Sugar Land, Texas ($97K) are the next top-paying cities.
+When it comes to location, the highest average paycheck ($130K annually) can be spotted in Dublin, Calif.; Aliso Viejo, Calif. (around $117K), Houston, Texas ($103K), and Sugar Land, Texas (about $97K) are the next top-paying cities.
 High paychecks are not found in Piketon, Ohio; in fact, at approximately $60K it is one of the worst-paid cities.
-By state, Fluor Corporation employees make the most in California, earning $124K per year.
+By state, Fluor Corporation employees make the most in California, earning $124K per year on average.

 Years of Experience

 Those with one to four years of experience at the company can expect to make $63K annually on average.
 Five to nine years of work experience seem to result in median wages of around $81K per year.
 The greater proportion of employees (31 percent) report 20 years or more of experience and bring home median pay of $126K annually.